richie5um/TextBar-Recipes/README.md

 ## New for TextBar v3.2.2

+TextBar v3.2 has **major** new features over v3.1.
+But, as I've only recently released v3 it seems simpler to keep the v3 prefix.

 ### Show Charts in MenuBar

 TextBar has an internal charting format to show charts in your MenuBar.